This program is for individuals with the unrestricted right to live and work in Canada.

 Airline Transport Pilot License (ATPL)

-• Integrated Airline Transport Pilot License (ATPL) training for 18 months in Ontario
+• Integrated Airline Pilot License Program training for 20 months in Kingston, Ontario

 Theoretical Knowledge